Plume-org/docs/source/installation/with/prebuilt.html.md

 You will need to have `wget` installed for this method to work.

-To download and install the latest release, first define the following variables in your shell:
+To download and install the latest release, first define the following variable in your shell:

-- `PLUME_VERSION`: the Plume version to install.
-The latest is `0.5.0`.
-- `PLUME_DB`: the database backend to use.
-Either `postgres` or `sqlite`.
+- `DOWNLOAD_URI`: URI of archived binary file.
+You may find it at https://git.joinplu.me/Plume/Plume/releases.
+It includes database name `postgresP or `sqlite` in the file name.
+Choose which you want.

 Then run these commands: